-Regular meetings have taken place with the EA Shared Education and Sectoral Support Team and they have developed a support programme for schools who want to examine the religious balance in their enrolments of Catholic, Protestant and Other.
+Regular meetings have taken place with the EA Shared Education and Sectoral Support Team, and they have developed a support programme for schools who want to examine the religious balance in their enrolments of Catholic, Protestant and Other.
 This was the first year of a 3-year programme, which supports schools in identifying the areas they wish to develop and produce an Action Plan that allows them to build on the excellent work they already do whilst identifying the gaps that need addressed.
 There are three schools involved in this programme.
+One final session took place this year.